Fight Long Island DWI Charges With A Former Prosecutor

 For a first offense, you might face a misdemeanor or a violation, depending on your chemical test or refusal to test.
 After an arrest for another DWI within 10 years of your prior conviction, you will face a felony.

 Trust us to navigate the entire process, including the criminal proceeding, refusal hearing and the administrative hearing regarding license suspension.
-We will fight to keep you from losing your license or being sentenced to jail time.
+Our Long Island DWI lawyers will fight to keep you from losing your license or being sentenced to jail time.

-When you hire us to defend you on a DWI charge, we will:
+When you hire our Long Island DUI lawyers to defend you on a DWI charge, we will:

 We have in-depth knowledge of the field sobriety tests and breath testing machines that Long Island law enforcement uses, such as the Alco-Sensor, Breathalyzer and Intoxilyzer.
 This allows us to build strong arguments for cases that rely solely on test results.

-If you face license suspension, we will work to secure a hardship license or conditional license so you can drive to work, school or medical appointments.
+If you face license suspension, our Long Island DUI lawyers will work to secure a hardship license or conditional license so you can drive to work, school or medical appointments.
 We also handle zero-tolerance proceedings for individuals under the age of 21 who face charges of operating a vehicle under the influence.

-Frequently Asked Questions About DWI In Suffolk County, New York
+Frequently Asked Questions About DWI In New York

-At the Law Office of Bryan E. Cameron, our lawyer understands that our Suffolk County clients may be scared and confused about their charges.
+At the Law Office of Bryan E. Cameron, our NY DUI lawyer understands that our New York clients may be scared and confused about their charges.
 Here are the answers to some of the questions he hears the most:

-What should I do if arrested and charged with DWI in Suffolk County?
+What should I do if arrested and charged with DWI in NY?

 If you are pulled over and face the threat of a DWI arrest, here is what to do: